 For many years we have said that banks enjoy too much power and too much control over small businesses and how they operate.
 The way in which funding is or is not provided can inevitably alter a businesses viability.
 Surely there is a better way?
-It's been a long time coming - but it's possible that Funding Circle can lead the way – an online marketplace where people can lend directly to small businesses in the UK, eliminating the high cost and complexity of banks and where people might obtain higher, stable returns for the long term and businesses can also obtain lower cost finance to expand and develop.
+It's been a long time coming - but an online marketplace where people can lend directly to small businesses in the UK, eliminating the high cost and complexity of banks and where people might obtain higher, stable returns for the long term and businesses can also obtain lower cost finance to expand and develop.
 For any small business seeking capital it's got to be a first stop! - 08.06.2011

 The Assessment and redress of Payment protection Insurance complaints - FSA Publication - For all those who need to assess for themselves whether they have been mis-sold PPI.